TIGR-Republic/TIGR-Standard-Core/docs/Disclosure.md

 ## 3. Genesis Anchor — Technical Proof of Stability
 The TIGR project is currently in an internal research and development (R&D) phase.
 To demonstrate a long‑term commitment to protocol integrity, two symbolic liquidity positions with a combined size of **1,000,000 TIGR + 1 SOL** were created and locked for 12 months via the Streamflow protocol.
 These positions serve exclusively as a **technical proof of stability (Genesis Anchor)** and **are not intended for public trading**.

-Liquidity is minimal, and any attempt to trade against it would result in extreme volatility.
+Liquidity is intentionally minimal, and any attempt to trade against it would result in extreme volatility.
 The founding entity does not provide market‑making, does not enable public token distribution, and does not generate any revenue from internal transactions.
 The founder holds **0.0% freely available tokens**; all personal holdings are either market‑purchased or subject to long‑term vesting with a 36‑month linear vesting schedule and a 6‑month cliff period.

 **On‑chain evidence (2× Streamflow lock + vesting):**
 - Transaction hash #1: `4bhr89Rf49M2UVQEgZE6deDCPMLBNWuuVDat4BPteXXL`